From A Wiki of Ice and Fire

 |Born||In Age of Heroes|

 He brought her back to the Nightfort and after the unholy union, he declared himself king and her his queen, and ruled the Nightfort as his own castle for thirteen years.
 During the dark years of his reign, horrific atrocities were committed, of which tales are still told in the North.
-It was not until his own brother, the King in the North, and Joramun, the King-Beyond-the-Wall, joined forces that the Night's King was brought down and the Night's Watch freed.
-After his fall, when it was discovered that he had been making sacrifices to the Others (possibly in a similar way to Craster), and after his fall all records of him were destroyed and his very name was forbidden and forgotten.
+It was not until Brandon the Breaker, the King of Winter, and Joramun, the King-Beyond-the-Wall, joined forces that the Night's King was brought down and the Night's Watch freed.
+After his fall, when it was discovered that he had been making sacrifices to the Others, all records of him were destroyed and his very name was forbidden and forgotten.
 It is likely this led the lords of the North to forbid the Night's Watch to construct walls at their keeps, ensuring the keeps would always be accessible from the south.